soyjuanmacias/nexus/README.md

 Finally, we need to create a new screen to add a new contact.
 Feel free to do whatever you want.

+### Refactor

+If you think any can be improved, please change it.
+We really like the philosohpy of boy scouts: "Leave things better than you found".